 - Hand-scraped, ¾-inch oak planks: $7 per square foot

 - Ceramic tile is durable, relatively inexpensive, doesn't absorb water and comes in a range of colors and designs.
 This is the classic choice for bathrooms.
-It typically costs between $2.50 to $3 per square foot.
+It typically costs between $2.50-$3 per sq. ft.

 - Porcelain tile is the gold standard for tile.
 It's the priciest tile out there, around 60 percent more expensive than ceramic, but worth the cost because it's durable, resistant to scratches and stains, water-resistant, and comes in a wide range of colors and designs.
 Properly cared for, porcelain tile floors can last for decades.
-Porcelain tile costs around $3 to $10 per square foot.
+Porcelain tile costs around $3-$10 per square foot.

 The average cost to install tile ranges from $500 tp $5,000, depending on the size of you project.
 For example, the average national cost to tile a 50- to 100-square-foot room is around $1,200.

-Depending on the look and feel of your room, you may want to opt to install carpet, which costs $8 to $45 per square foot.
+Depending on the look and feel of your room, you may want to opt to install carpet, which costs $1-$3 per square foot.
 It comes in an array of colors, styles, materials and thicknesses.
 Carpet feels soft underfoot, acts as insulation that can lower heating and cooling bills, cushions falls for toddlers or the elderly, and can be laid on uneven subfloors.

-With a cost of $5 to $10 per square foot, stone tiles made of natural stone like marble, granite, limestone and slate are an elegant but pricey option.
+With a cost of $5-$10 per square foot, stone tiles made of natural stone like marble, granite, limestone and slate, are an elegant but pricey option.
 Natural stone's natural, muted colors give an elegant look to a room but they need more maintenance than other flooring materials.

 Stone flooring is porous and you will need to reseal it regularly to resist stains.
 Marble and limestone are susceptible to staining and scratching.
 Granite is the most durable option.

-Bamboo flooring costs $3 to $10 per square foot.
+Bamboo flooring costs $4.75-$9.50 per square foot.
 If you're looking for an eco-friendly flooring option, bamboo is a great choice because it's a renewable resource.
 A bamboo plant grows to maturity in five years, much faster than hardwood trees which need 20 years or more to mature.

 Bamboo flooring has many of the traits of hardwood flooring even though it's made from a type of grass.
 It's more water-resistant than hardwood and more resistant to scratching than hardwood floors made of oak or pine.

-"Bamboo floors usually cost 25 percent to 50 percent less than hardwood flooring," says Jeff Brown of Custom Construx in Monrovia, Indiana.
+"Bamboo floors usually cost 25%- 50% less than hardwood flooring," says Jeff Brown of Custom Construx in Monrovia, Indiana.
 Like any other material, there are a variety of types of bamboo, and some types are more durable than others.
 According to Brown, “there are types of strand-woven bamboo that have twice the density of any other hardwood floor in the world, with a score of more than 5,000 on the Janka hardness test."